whindsx/Bitcoin-RPC-Client/README.md

-# Bitcoin::RPC::Client (BitcoinPM - Bitcoin Perl Module)
+# Bitcoin::RPC::Client - Bitcoin Core RPC client as a PERL module

 This module implements in PERL the functions that are currently part of the Bitcoin Core RPC client calls (bitcoin-cli).The function names and parameters